ylds/ylds/README.md

 AI & LLMs: Prompt Engineering, Generative AI (OpenAI API), Natural Language → SQL
 Domains: Healthcare Analytics, Financial Modeling, Marketing Strategy

+## 👋 How to Use This Portfolio
+Each project is organized into its own folder, containing both the README file with detailed descriptions and the source code used for analysis or development.
+Click on the project link below go the the project repository with README and the source code.
+Each project README contains summary of the project to help you understand the workflow and tools used.

 ## 🚀 Featured Projects

 | Project | Description | Technologies |